-Approval of COVID-19 vaccines
+Approval of COVID-19 vaccines and medicines

 COVID-19 vaccines are being developed following the same legal requirements for pharmaceutical quality, safety and effectiveness as other medicines.
 To gain approval (authorisation) for a vaccine, the vaccine developer must submit the results of all testing and trials to the relevant regulatory authority.
 Regulators carry out a scientific evaluation of the vaccine’s safety, effectiveness and quality, before concluding whether there is sufficient scientific evidence supporting approval.

 For COVID-19, it is expected the applications for vaccines will be made centrally to the European Medicines Agency (EMA).
 If the EMA concludes that the benefits of the vaccine outweigh its risks in protecting against COVID 19, it will make a recommendation to the European Commission to grant a conditional marketing authorisation.
 Once the European Commission grants a marketing authorisation for a medicine, this is valid and legally binding across all EU Member States, including Ireland.

 Ireland, through the HPRA, is an active participant in all European reviews.
 The HPRA contributes directly to the assessment of all new medicines and the monitoring of their safety once in use.
 This is also the case for COVID-19 vaccines and treatments.